JordiCorbilla/FlickrPhotoStats/README.md

 The application can now use **OAuth** authentication using REST.
 The application itself can validate the user tokens and provide all the flow within the application.
 I will write a post about this in my blog.

-Developed with Delphi XE6 and C# and using [OpenSSL](https://www.openssl.org/) libraries.
+Developed with Delphi 10.1 Berlin and C# and using [OpenSSL](https://www.openssl.org/) libraries.

 ## Roadmap
 ### Version 4.4: